 - Mix the dry ingredients together in a large bowl (almond flour, tapioca flour, coconut flour, cacao powder, baking soda, cinnamon and salt) and stir together.

-- Whisk the wet ingredients (eggs, applesauce, and maple syrup) in a separate bowl.
+- Whisk the wet ingredients (eggs, applesauce, apple cider vinegar, and maple syrup) in a separate bowl.

 - Grate the zucchini and remove excess water by squeezing it in a nut milk bag or with a kitchen towel.
 Then add the zucchini to the wet ingredients bowl and stir to combine.